 Combined with high costs and other technological hurdles, electric vehicles for the broader public are still experimental.

-Proponents say tax breaks, preferential highways lanes and other incentives would boost the appeal.
+Proponents say tax breaks, preferential highways lanes and other

 “It’s still a very new technology and so much remains to be seen,” said Yasuaki Iwamoto, auto analyst with Okasan Securities Co.
 “It’s unlikely people are suddenly going to switch in big numbers from gas-engine vehicles.”